List of Trixie Belden books: Original six written by Julie Campbell Tatham

 When the clubhouse is badly damaged, Brian uses the money he has been saving to buy a jalopy in order to purchase repair materials.
 To help him keep the car, Trixie wants to use the ring Jim gave her in the first volume as collateral.
 She also plans to get the Bob-Whites hired as temporary gamekeepers for Mr. Wheeler so that they can raise enough money to pay for the car.
-However, while they were patrolling, they come across the path of a mysterious poacher.
+While they are patrolling, they come across the path of a mysterious poacher.